usnistgov/ARIAC/docs/competition/challenges.rst

 The faulty gripper challenge simulates a faulty gripper which can drop a part after the part has been picked up.
 The gripper can drop a part at any time during the trial.
 The gripper can drop a part that is in the gripper's grasp even if the gripper or robot is not moving.

-  The goal of this challenge is to test the ability of the :abbr:`CCS (Competitor Control System)` to:
+  The goal of this challenge is to test the ability of the CCS to:

   #.
 Recognize that the part has dropped from the gripper.
   #.
 Pick a part of the same type and color.